-Your nurse gives you anti-sickness drugs as an injection into a vein or as tablets.
-They give you the drugs and chemotherapy through one of the following:
+Your nurse gives you anti-sickness (anti-emetic) drugs as an injection into a vein or as tablets.
+They give you the chemotherapy through one of the following:

 Your nurse gives you:

-Epirubicin (a red fluid) is given by injection directly into your vein with a drip (infusion) to flush it through.
+- epirubicin (a red fluid) as an injection directly into your vein, with a drip (infusion) to flush it through

-Methotrexate (a clear, yellow fluid) is given by injection directly into your vein with a drip to flush it through.
+- methotrexate (a clear, yellow fluid) as an injection directly into your vein, with a drip to flush it through

-5FU (a colourless fluid) is given by injection directly into your vein with a drip to flush it through.
+- 5FU (a colourless fluid) as an injection directly into your vein, with a drip to flush it through

-Cyclophosphamide (a colourless fluid) is given as an injection into your vein with a drip to flush it through, or as an infusion, or as tablets.
+- myclophosphamide (a colourless fluid) as an injection into your vein, with a drip to flush it through, as an infusion or as tablets.
 Your nurse will explain which is the most suitable for you.